haghish/mlim/README.md

 But which one should you choose, assuming computation resources are not in question?
 Well, __`GBM`__ is very liokely to outperform __`ELNET`__, if you specify a large enough `max_models` argument to well-tune the algorithm for imputing each feature.
 That basically means generating more than 100 models, at least.
 But you will enjoy a slight -- yet probably statistically significant -- improvement in the imputation accuracy.
 The option is there, for those who can use it, and to my knowledge, fine-tuning __`GBM`__ with large enough number of models will be the most accurate imputation algorithm compared to any other procedure I know.
 But __`ELNET`__ comes second and compared to its speed advantage, it is indeed charming!

+Both of these algorithms offer one advantage over all the other machine learning missing data imputation methods such as kNN, K-Means, PCA, Random Forest, etc...
+Simply put, you do not need to specify any parameter yourself, everything is automatic and `mlim` searches for the optimal parameters for imputing each variable within each iteration.
+For all the aformentioned packages, some parameters need to be specified, which influence the imputation accuracy.
+Number of _k_ for kNN, number of components for PCA, number of trees (and other parameters) for Random Forest, etc...
+This is why `elnet` outperform the other packages.
+You get a software that optimizes its models on its own.

 Advantages and limitations
 --------------------------